ggandor/leap.nvim/README.md

 end
 ```
 </details>

-`action`: A Lua function that will be executed by Leap in place of the jump.
-(You
-could obviously implement some custom jump logic here too.)
-Its only argument is
-either a target, or a list of targets (in multiselect mode).

 `multiselect`: A flag allowing for selecting multiple targets for `action`.
 In
 this mode, you can just start picking labels one after the other.
 You can revert